EKaroune/The-Open-Archaeobotanist/_posts/2020-10-22-This is my first blog all about why I want to be an open archaeobotanist.md

 * Ask for the data if you are doing a review.
 * If you are not sure about where to start, go and find something to read.
 You could start by looking at the [FOSTER website](https://www.fosteropenscience.eu/).

+You can cite this blog by using this citation:

+Emma Karoune, Esther Plomp, & Jennifer Bates.
+(2021, July 2).
+EKaroune/The-Open-Archaeobotanist: The Open Archaeobotanist blog October 2020 to July 2021 (Version v1.0).
+Zenodo. http://doi.org/10.5281/zenodo.5062417